unjaks/numpad-layout-switch/README.md

 - **caps lock ON** → numpad mode
 - **caps lock OFF** → normal mode
 ### OR
-- download the .exe from releases if you don't care about your own safety (i TOTALLY put like 10 viruses in there)
+- download the .exe from releases if you *really* don't care

 ## notes
 - keep it running in the background